TempeHS/Flask_PWA_API_Extension_Task_Source/docs/README.md

     return (content), 200
 ```

-Implement a database query that returns JSON data in `database_manager.py` to the request GET method that:
+This Python implementation in 'database_manager.py'

-1. Imports all the required dependencies
+1. Imports all the required dependencies for the project
 2. Connects to the SQLite3 database
 3. Executes a query
 4. Converts the query data to a JSON structure